mhammarstedt/mhammarstedt.github.io/_posts/2016-11-15-thoughts-on-exam-questions.markdown

 only producing one joined stylesheet at the end!
 That does definitely come in handy for more than one reason.
 It makes stylizing your website more organized, and will be a God-sent gift when working in group on the same project.
 Sure, you can code in separate stylesheets normally too, but that would mean you would have to link all those stylesheets in the head, and not just one.
-Of course, the downside of this system is that the joined stylesheet later on might be hard to find your way in and especially to debug.
+Of course, the downside to this system is that the joined stylesheet later on might be hard to find your way in and especially to debug.
 The different styles in your CSS might also sometimes be hard to separate into different files -- often different sections nearly overwrites each other and have strong connections.